aidenravn/metamask-seedless-architecture/README.md

+⚠️ Disclaimer

+Seedless Wallet is experimental (Alpha).
+Do NOT use real funds.
+Bugs or vulnerabilities may result in permanent loss of assets.
+You are solely responsible for your security setup.
+By using this software, you confirm you understand the risks of experimental blockchain tools.

 # 🌱 Seedless Wallet – Human-Friendly Self-Custody for Web3

 > Experimental project – not production-ready.
 Do not use with real funds.
 Always follow security best practices.